hapax/hapax.github.io/assets/bhqc.md

 This is kind of a big deal, because destroying information is not allowed by quantum mechanics.
-This is why, in a quantum computer, all the gates are reversible; it's a basic physical requirement.
+States always evolve in a reversible fashion, which is why gates are always reversible in quantum computing.
+It's just a basic physical requirement.
-So if black holes destroy information, it seems like quantum mechanics must break down when gravity is involved.
+So if black holes destroy information, then quantum mechanics must be wrong.
+This tension between quantum mechanics and Hawking's glow is called the *Information Paradox*, and its basically been an open problem for
+$50$ years.

 #### Black holes scramble